Faculty & Staff

 Theodore Levin is a longtime student of music, expressive culture, and traditional spirituality in Muslim Central Asia.
 As an advocate for music and musicians from other cultures, he has written books, produced recordings, curated concerts and festivals, and contributed to international arts initiatives.
 During an extended leave from Dartmouth, he served as the first executive director of the Silk Road Project, founded by cellist Yo-Yo Ma.
-Currently, he serves as Senior Project Consultant to the Aga Khan Music Initiative.
-At Dartmouth, he teaches courses on ethnomusicology and world music, sacred music in East and West, and an interdisciplinary course on the Silk Road offered through the Asian and Middle Eastern Studies Program.
-His co-edited book, The Music of Central Asia, will be published by Indiana University Press in April 2016.
+Currently he serves as Senior Project Consultant to the Aga Khan Music Initiative.
+At Dartmouth he teaches courses on ethnomusicology and world music, sacred music in East and West, and an interdisciplinary course on the Silk Road offered through the Asian and Middle Eastern Studies Program.
+His co-edited book, The Music of Central Asia, will be published by Indiana University Press in summer 2016.

 Dr. Jawid Mojaddedi, Rutgers University